madspeterbach/kamstrup-382C/README.md

 # kamstrup-382C

 This is a custom component for ESPhome - to read energy consumption from a Kamstrup 382C energy meter.
+Since it's targeted at using basic IEC 1107 mode A, it could work for other energy meters.

 My Kamstrup 382C only seems to support basic IEC 1107 mode A at 300 bps, 7e1, see https://github.com/lvzon/dsmr-p1-parser/blob/master/doc/IEC-62056-21-notes.md